Megidish/ublox-time-compare/README.md

-#How to check which port you are conncecting to U-blox for MAC users
+# How to check which port you are conncecting to U-blox for MAC users
-cd /dev && ls | grep tty.usbmodem
+enter this command: cd /dev && ls | grep tty.usbmodem